-I have known Priscilla Pringle for many years, and I am happy to be writing a reference for her for the position in your Afterschool Program.
-Priscilla was a student of mine at Anystate College during her Child Care studies.
+I have known Priscilla Pringle for many years, and I am happy to be writing a reference for her for the position in your afterschool program.
+Priscilla was a student of mine at State College during her child care studies.
 I was her faculty advisor and had the opportunity to oversee her classroom studies as well as the time that she spent with children during her student teaching assignment.

 She was engaged in the classroom, always going the extra distance to make sure her work was of the highest quality.
 Not only was her own academic work excellent, but she also tutored her peers who were struggling with some of the material.
 She was able to put her studies to practical use with the children when she had the opportunity to student teach at our afterschool program here on campus.